projektorius96/Placard.js/README.md

     case 'your-implementation':
         // DEV_NOTE # In this case [canvas.name] would compute to 'your-implementation' during run-time:
         stage.layers[canvas.name].add([
-            ///* DEV_TIP # Conventionally it would abstracted away into its own logic under `./implementation/<implementation-name.js>`, for an example `./implementation/right-triangle.js`, otherwise we can simply use `void function` to contain such logic... */ void function(){
+            ///* DEV_TIP # Conventionally it would abstracted away into its own logic under `./implementation/<implementation-name.js>`, for an example `./implementation/right-triangle.js`, otherwise we can simply use `void function` to contain such logic as follows:.. */ void function(){
-                /* All manipulations applied onto the current `context` goes here... */ }()
+                /* All manipulations applied onto the current `context` goes here between curly braces of this void function... */
+            }()
             ,
         ])